MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/overriding-monitor-edids.md

 ## Approaches to correcting EDIDs

 All monitors, analog or digital, must support EDID, which contains information such as the monitor identifier, manufacturer data, hardware identifier, timing info, and so on.
-This data is stored in the monitor’s EEPROM in a format that is specified by [VESA](https://vesa.org/).
+This data is stored in the monitor's EEPROM in a format that is specified by [VESA](https://vesa.org/).

 Monitors provide the EDID to Microsoft Windows components, display drivers, and some user-mode applications.
 For example, during initialization the monitor driver queries the Windows Display Driver Model (WDDM) driver for its brightness query interface and device driver interface (DDI) support, which is in the EDID.
-Incorrect or invalid EDID information on the monitor’s EEPROM can therefore lead to problems such as setting incorrect display modes.
+Incorrect or invalid EDID information on the monitor's EEPROM can therefore lead to problems such as setting incorrect display modes.

 There are two approaches to correcting EDIDs: